 Experience Paris from above!
 Students strap into a jetpack and embark on a 360-degree virtual reality flight over Paris's most famous landmarks.

-Our Paris Parle French immersion programme includes the following as standard:
+Our Paris Parle French immersion programme includes the following:

 A dedicated French-native animateur to accompany the group and lead student trips and excursions in French